 Everyone seems to know Australia for its beaches, laid-back lifestyle and over-use of the word ‘mate’, but not many are aware of the bigger things (pun intended).
 Australia has accumulated many big statues over the years.
 In the heart of the city, just opposite the Perth Underground station (Fremantle exit), you’ll find a giant cactus.
 So, why not drop by and get a quick selfie when you’re out adventuring.

-9. Watch the sunset over the Pacific Ocean
+9. Watch the sunset over the Indian Ocean

 Chasing sunsets in Western Australia is always a great idea.
 Sunsets are even more special where the clouds and sun work cohesively to complement each other in a synchronized form, which is often over this part of the country.
 There really isn’t a bad place to view coastal sunsets, but if you’re looking for a centralised spot, Cottesloe Beach is my recommendation.
 Close to Fremantle Harbour, there are often boats on the horizon that add to your picture-perfect sunset.
 Adding to the boats, Cottesloe is one of Perth’s most popular beaches for surfing and kite-surfing, which adds a bit of entertainment to your sunset.